 Alyssa Fox, The Cares Closet

 The Cares Closet is a program that provides free hygiene products to students in need, discreetly in schools.
-The group plans to povide products ranging from toothpaste and toothbrushes, to feminine products and deodordant.
+The group plans to provide products ranging from toothpaste and toothbrushes, to feminine products and deodorant.

 Naja Fadul, Girls for Girls

 Girls for Girls advocates for the justice, protection, and fair treatment of the vulnerable Yezidi population.
 Girls for Girls NGO was first founded by three American girls and sisters in 2015.
 It is a state and federally registered nonprofit organization that strives to educate, empower, and provide opportunities to disadvantaged girls all around the world.

 Living Artists Network seeks to create a sustainable arts ecosystem by giving creatives entrepreneurial training, resources, and practical opportunities that will allow them to earn a living in the arts.
 The Living Artists Network organization will provide artists with opportunities such as marketplaces, ongoing educational workshops, and local business partnerships to sell their art and improve their business skills.

 Minds Matter is creating a wellness center that provides comfort, stability, gym, therapists, and home cooked meals for up to 3 days to UMD students who are experiencing stress and/or trauma and are unable to return home.
 This wellness center will have a range of calming activities such as art therapy, working with therapy dogs, nutrition education, yoga, and knitting to help decrease the intensity of mental illness flare ups and give students the opportunity to explore healthy ways to address these situations as they come up in the future.